Best Chickpea Cannellini Bean And Wheatberry Soup Recipes

 2 medium carrots, peeled and coarsely shredded (about 1 cup)

-1 cup canned Italian tomatoes, crushed, with liquid
+1 cup canned Italian tomatoes with their liquid, crushed

 5 quarts hot water